 Many medical physicists not only provide clinical service in healthcare facilities but also have faculty appointments at universities and colleges, work in the industry as scientists and/or consultants, and are responsible for teaching future medical physicists, resident physicians, medical students and hospital technical staff.

-Vanderbilt University offers the CAMPEP-Accredited Doctorate of Medical Physics (DMP) and the Master of Science degree in Medical Physics with a specialty in Radiological Medical Physics.
-The Vanderbilt DMP and MS Program offers both therapy and diagnostic physics tracks.
+Vanderbilt University offers the CAMPEP-Accredited Doctorate of Medical Physics (DMP-DIAGNOSTIC TRACK ONLY) and the Master of Science degree in Medical Physics with a specialty in Radiological Medical Physics.
+The Vanderbilt DMP offers only the diagnostic physics track, and MS Program offers both therapy and diagnostic physics tracks

 This interdisciplinary program is administered through the Departments of Radiation Oncology and Radiology and Radiological Sciences in the School of Medicine, and involves faculty and courses from: